Godlander/objmc/README.md

 ![image](https://user-images.githubusercontent.com/16228717/149994828-d285f81d-b213-4057-bfbf-288c02891011.png)

-# random notes about the tool
+# faqs / random notes about the tool

-### general output format:
+### general output format

 this is just a reference, actual format may change as i add/change stuff

 ![image](https://user-images.githubusercontent.com/16228717/148311479-0cade68e-dab8-491b-83fb-f7d22c78bd1b.png)

+### model not rendering

+most of the time this is due to an error in your resourcepack. make sure the shaders are in the correct place, double check the file paths for model and texture (by default model will point to the root textures folder, not textures/block or textures/items), try using latest version of objmc script and shader if you have an older version.

 ### flipped uv

 the uv ends up being upside down for some reason when exporting from Blockbench. idk why, so i just flip the texture while encoding to compensate.

-this doesnt seem to happen through Blender tho
+this doesnt seem to happen through Blender tho.

 ### versioning

+due to me changing stuff, different versions of the objmc shader may only work with the script texture/model outputs of that specific version.

+but also due to me changing stuff a lot i'm too lazy to try to give this a proper versioning system.

-due to me changing stuff, different versions of the objmc shader may only work with the script texture/model outputs of that specific version. if stuff breaks make sure to double check that you have the latest version of both the shader as well as the script output.
+if stuff breaks make sure to double check that you have the latest version of both the shader as well as the script output.

+### multiple textures

+there is no support for stitching multiple textures. you will have to use another program like blender to bake them onto one texture along with the neccesary uv changes on the model itself.

 ### gltf animation to obj per frame